Slaughter without pre-stunning

 - In the UK, 58 percent of Halal meat comes from animals which have been stunned before slaughter and certified Halal.

 - All animals slaughtered under the Shechita (for Kosher) are non-stunned.

-To find out more about non stun slaughter, see our briefing Improving the welfare of farm animals at the time of their death (PDF 972KB).
+To find out more about non-stun slaughter, see our briefing on improving the welfare of farm animals at the time of their death.

 The ambitious Kept Animals Bill from the UK Government provides us with a new opportunity to make our voices heard.